A Dramatic Turn of Events

 "Of course, Sir," he responded.
 Waves of blue and grey rolled across his skin.
 "Are you injured?"

 The majority of the wall had been destroyed, seemingly crushed from above by some sort of debris.
 Much of the ceiling had come down with it, including the segment that had pinned him underwater.
 With the Proving Grounds now exposed, the winter air swept in unencumbered.
-But as Arus raced to the wreckage alongside his fellow soldiers, the harsh winds were little more than a distant concern in his mind.
+But as Arus raced to the wreckage alongside his fellow soldiers, the harsh winds were little more than a distant concern.

 "That looks like a piece of the Command Station," Lieutenant Breila said, pointing at a giant section of wall partially buried beneath the rubble.
-Indeed, the color and arrangement of the individual blocks were very different compared to construction pattern used to build the Proving Grounds.
+Indeed, the color and arrangement of the individual blocks differed greatly from the stone used to construct the Proving Grounds.
 It appeared to be a portion of one of the Command Station's towers.

-Upon arriving beside the wreckage, Arus' heart stopped dead.
+Upon arriving beside the wreckage, Arus' heart stopped.
 There, looming in the sky to the northeast of the Proving Grounds, stood the remains of the Command Station.
-Only half of the structure was left; it looked like it had been blown completely in half.
-What remained was quickly being consumed by rabid flames.
-All across Del'Carjhal, plumes of smoke rose from various buildings.
-Whether or not the fires had been initiated by scattered debris or were separate incidents wasn't yet clear, but either way, it didn't much matter.
+Only half of the structure was left; it looked as though it had been torn in two.
+What remained would soon be consumed by spreading fire.
+Across Del'Carjhal, plumes of smoke rose from various buildings.
+Whether or not the fires had been initiated by falling debris or were separate incidents wasn't yet clear, but either way, it didn't much matter.

 Del'Carjhal was in flames.